 Immediately before the completion of this offering, we will amend and restate our certificate of incorporation and our bylaws.
 Our amended and restated certificate of incorporation will provide that we may issue up to 150,000,000 shares of common stock and 10,000,000 shares of preferred stock, both having par value \$0.01 per share.
 As of January 11, 2008, 100 shares of our common stock were issued and outstanding and no shares of preferred stock were issued and outstanding.
 Upon completion of this offering, 15,004,600 shares of our common stock will be issued and outstanding and no shares of preferred stock will be issued and outstanding.
-If American Capital does not purchase any shares of our common stock in this offering, the underwriters would have an option to purchase an additional 1,875,000 shares solely to cover over-allotments, which, if exercised in full, would result in 16,879,600 shares of our common stock being outstanding immediately after this offering.
-If American Capital purchases 5,000,000 shares of our common stock in this offering, the underwriters would have an option to purchase an additional 1,125,000 shares solely to cover over-allotments, which, if exercised in full, would result in 16,129,500 shares of our common stock being outstanding immediately after this offering.
+If the underwriters exercise their option to purchase an additional 1,500,000 shares solely to cover over- allotments, 16,504,600 shares of our common stock would be outstanding immediately after this offering.